 The entire story was recolored by Brian Bolland for the 2008 Deluxe Edition.
 The new colors featured black-and-white flashbacks, as opposed to Higgins' colors, along with one or two items per panel colored in pink or red, up until the helmet of the Red Hood is revealed.
 In addition to recoloring the pages, Bolland also removed the yellow oval around the bat symbol on Batman's chest.[60]
 The blue parts of Batman's costume are changed to black, which doesn't fit with the way the character looked at the time of publication.
 A colored version of Bolland's "An Innocent Guy" was also included.

-John Higgins' original coloring was last used in DC Universe: The Stories of Alan Moore, which is now out of print.
-In 2023 DC made the Higgins colors available again through the One Bad Day box set collectible, but there is still no official digital edition available of the original.
+John Higgins' original coloring was used in DC Universe: The Stories of Alan Moore, which is now out of print.
+A printing of the story with Higgins' original colors on gray matte newsprint paper is also available in Absolute Batman: The Killing Joke.
+In 2023 DC made the Higgins colors available again through the One Bad Day box set.
+There is still no official digital edition available with Higgins' original coloring.

 References- ^ a b c Brooker, Will (18 September 2001).
 Batman Unmasked: Analyzing a Cultural Icon.
 London, England: Bloomsbury Academic. pp. 268–272.
 ISBN 978-0826413437.